 Piazza del Campo, Siena

 Piazza del Campo is the center of attention in Siena, Tuscany, and also one of the most recognized piazzas in Italy with its unique shell shape.
-It has been important throughout the history of Siena since the middle ages when the Palio horse races started to take place.
-The Palio de Siena still happens every 2nd of July and 16th of August at Piazza del Campo and attracts people from all over the country.
+It has been important throughout the history of Siena since the Middle Ages when the Palio horse races started to take place.
+The Palio di Siena still happens every 2nd of July and 16th of August at Piazza del Campo and attracts people from all over the country.
 The race is the pride of the city and every person born in Siena finds true pride in the event.

 Piazza del Campo is the one place every tourist visits, no matter if they only see Siena in one day.
 The square is surrounded by bars and restaurants which are always jam-packed with people enjoying the view.
 Others sit down to people watch in the square itself.
 The best thing to do is to climb up to the Torre del Mangia for stunning views of the square from above.
 The tower is connected with the Palazzo Pubblico and Civic Museum, and you can get joint tickets to all of them.
 Another point of interest is the Fonte Gaia, which is on the other side of the square with beautiful statues and wolves sprouting water.
 They represent the she-wolf that is famous for raising the founders of Rome, Romulus and Remus.
 Piazza del Campo is in the historic center of Siena so you have to walk to get there.